vuepont/ai-elements-vue/apps/www/content/2.components/plan.md

 icon: lucide:map
 ---

-The `PromptInput` component provides a flexible system for displaying AI-generated execution plans with collapsible content.
+The `Plan` component provides a flexible system for displaying AI-generated execution plans with collapsible content.
 Perfect for showing multi-step workflows, task breakdowns, and implementation strategies with support for streaming content and loading states.

 :::ComponentLoader{label="Preview" componentName="Plan"}
 :::